MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/analyze-your-data-with-excel-templates.md

  If you have [!INCLUDE[pn_microsoft_excel_online](../includes/pn-microsoft-excel-online.md)], you can see the data in place in an [!INCLUDE[pn_Excel_short](../includes/pn-excel-short.md)] window in [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)].
 If not, or if you’d rather create the [!INCLUDE[pn_Excel_short](../includes/pn-excel-short.md)] file, click **Download \<template name>**.

 <a name="BKMK_UseAnalyze"></a>
-### Step 3: Analyze your Dynamics 365 data in Excel
+### Step 3: Analyze your Dynamics 365 for Customer Engagement data in Excel
  What you see in the [!INCLUDE[pn_Excel_short](../includes/pn-excel-short.md)] spreadsheet is based on two things:

-- **Dynamics 365 records**.
+- **Dynamics 365 for Customer Engagement records**.
 The view you choose to export from determines what [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] records you see in the exported [!INCLUDE[pn_Excel_short](../includes/pn-excel-short.md)] file.
 For example, if you selected Closed Opportunities, you’ll see those records even if you used the template created with My Open Opportunities.

 - **Columns**.
 The template you used determines what columns appear in the table in the exported [!INCLUDE[pn_Excel_short](../includes/pn-excel-short.md)] file.
 For example, the Closed Opportunities view has these columns: Potential Customer, Status, Actual Revenue, and Actual Close Date.
 But if the template you used was based on My Open Opportunities, you’d see columns associated with that view and any column filtering done when you created the template.